 Sharing the beach with monkeys and elephants surfing here is a truly magical experience.

-As one of the most famous surfing locations in Sri Lanka, this is an often bustling spot.
+As one of the most famous surfing locations in Sri Lanka, this is an often bustling spot and is one of the best places to stop when visiting Sri Lanka with kids.
 Although busy, there are plenty of waves here to suit all levels and abilities of surfing.

 Address: Arugam Bay Beach, Sri Lanka

 The deep underwater canyons make surfing at Black’s Beach dangerous for those who haven’t much experience.

 5. Bundoran, Ireland – Ireland’s surf capital

 Home to some of the best waves in Ireland, Bundoran attracts surfers from across the world.

 The Atlantic Ocean waves make the Peak a haven for those seeking a challenge, while the Tullan Strand is excellent for beginners.
 Bundoran is also home to the world’s only surf and music festival, Sea Sessions.
 Rest assured, surfing in this spot is one of the best things to do in Donegal.